 By 1992, many changes had already taken place in the country as well as in the national health services and it was felt that all these changes had an influence on the practice of public health.
 It was with this in mind that a concept paper to propose “a system of education or training at the postgraduate level and a career development channel in the field of Public Health in Malaysia” was produced by the Department of Social and Preventive Medicine.
 This culminated in the initiation of a 4-years training programme.
 The candidates over the years have contributed to the development of Public Health in Malaysia by engaging in research as one of the requirements of the programme.

-The Master of Medical Science in Public Health (MMedScPH) programme introduced in 2001 was in response to the need of the Ministry of Health Malaysia for allied health staff who serve in the then fast expanding rural health service to have a better knowledge of public health.
-The program was aimed at producing competent allied health staff, e.g., Environmental Health Officers, for Ministry of Health Malaysia, with a broad knowledge in public health to serve in the rural areas within the country.
+The Master of Medical Science in Public Health (MMedScPH) programme introduced in 2001 was in response to the need of the Ministry of Health Malaysia for allied health staff who serve in the then fast-expanding rural health service to have a better knowledge of public health.
+The program was aimed at producing competent allied health staff, e.g., Environmental Health Officers, for the Ministry of Health Malaysia, with a broad knowledge of public health to serve in the rural areas within the country.
 After a thorough curriculum review in 2016, the programme was stopped, and the MPH programme is offered to all eligible applicants including allied health staff since 2017.